-Road Description and Tenure Planning Requirements Layout Design and Construction Descriptions Right of Way Borrow Pits Timber Salvage Debris Erosion Control Clearing Width Road Surface Width Primary Permanent All Weather 20+ Years Identified in higher- order plans, i.e., long term access plans.
+Road Description and Tenure Planning Requirements Layout Design and Construction Descriptions Right of Way Borrow Pits Timber Salvage Debris Erosion Control Clearing Width Road Surface Width - Class I Primary Permanent All Weather 20+ Years Identified in higher-order plans, i.e., long term access plans.
 Phased planning approach shall be followed.
 LOC required.
 Detailed design plan (see "guidelines").
 Centre line marked.
 Side ribbons required.
-30-40 m 8 - 12 m Location identified prior to construction (EFR) or as per submitted TFA.
+30-40 m With Alberta approval, variable widths may be required for cut and fill situations 8 - 12 m Location identified prior to construction (EFR) or as per submitted TFA.
 As per TM Regulations and EFR under LOC.
 Total disposal.
 Stripping and fine debris to be retained for erosion control by spreading on cuts and fills and any other critical area.
 Progressive reclamation concurrent with construction.
 Cross drains and ditch blocks dictated by slope and soil conditions.
 Drainage water to be diverted off the ROW in as short a distance as possible.
-Class II Secondary Permanent All Weather or Dry Weather 5 - 20 + years Identified in higher- order plans, i.e., long term access plans.
+Class II Secondary Permanent All Weather or Dry Weather 5 - 20 + years Identified in higher-order plans, i.e., long-term access plans.
 LOC required.
 Detailed design plan: through route selection process a need for detail shall be assessed, i.e., need for cross-sectional profiles based on sensitive area identification.
 Centre line marked.
 Side ribbons may be required for LOC roads and sensitive sites.
 20 - 30 m 5 - 10 m Location identified prior to construction (EFR) or as per submitted TFA.
 As per TM Regulations and EFR under LOC.
 Total disposal.
 Stripping and fine debris to be retained for erosion control by spreading on cuts and fills and any other critical area.
 Progressive reclamation concurrent with construction.
 Cross drains and ditch blocks dictated by slope and soil conditions.
 Drainage water to be diverted off the ROW in as short a distance as possible.